equal-shares/equal-shares/README.md

 * Makefile - commands for development
 * prod.docker-compose.yml - for production
 * README.md - this file
+* test.docker-compose.yml - for local testing
+* windows-serve.bat - script for running the services locally in Windows
+* windows-test.bat - script for running the tests locally in Windows

 ### Production Files Structure